Robert Chambers (publisher, born 1802): Early life

 Both Robert and William were born with six fingers on each hand and six toes on each foot.
 Their parents attempted to correct this abnormality through operations, and while William's was successful Robert was left partially lame.
 So while other boys roughed it outside, Robert was content to stay indoors and study his books.

 Robert surpassed his elder brother in his education, which he continued for several years beyond William's.
 Robert had been destined for the ministry, but at the age of fifteen he dropped this intended career.
-The arrival of the power loom suddenly threatened James Chambers' cotton business, forcing him to close it down and become a draper.
+The arrival of the power loom suddenly threatened James Chambers's cotton business, forcing him to close it down and become a draper.
 During this time, James began to socialise with a number of French prisoners of war on parole who were stationed in Peebles.
 Unfortunately, James Chambers lent these exiles a large amount of credit, and when they were abruptly transferred away he was forced to declare bankruptcy.
 The family moved to Edinburgh in 1813.
 Robert continued his education at the High School, and William became a bookseller's apprentice.
 In 1818 Robert, at sixteen years old, began his own business as a bookstall-keeper on Leith Walk.
 At first, his entire stock consisted of some old books belonging to his father, amounting to thirteen feet of shelf space and worth no more than a few pounds.
 By the end of the first year the value of his stock went up to twelve pounds, and modest success came gradually.